Best 8 Caves To Visit In The Philippines In 2019 [Updated]

 4).
 Bulanbogang Underground River Cave (Caramoan, Camarines Sur).

 Caramoan is such an amazing place that really is underrated.
 I first went there in 2012 and I am still amazed that more people don’t talk about it.
 Aside from the amazing island hopping and beaches, there is also an underground river just out of town that is fun to visit.
 This is called Bulanbogang Underground River and is certainly not geared up for tourism on a large scale.
 However, they do have truck tire tubes that act as floatation devices and also life jackets.
 You are towed into the cave with the help of a guide and you go about 20 or 30 meters into the cave system before turning back.
-It is called a unique experience and if you are in Caramoan, I would recommend you visit this place.
+It is unique a unique experience and if you are in Caramoan, I would recommend you visit this place.

 5).
 Mamara Cave (Sipalay, Negros Occidental).